graph-guard/ggproxy/server/tests/README.md

 # Tests

 Directory `tests` must contain all declarative test setups where each setup directory must have the prefix `setup_` followed by the name of the setup.
-The setup directory must contain the full server configuration and test directories which must have the prefix `test_` followed by the name of the test.
+The setup directory must contain the full server configuration and test declarations which must have the prefix `test_` followed by the name of the test and the `.yaml` file extension.

-Each test directory must contain the following files:

-- `input.txt` describes the request body and headers that are sent to ggproxy.
-- `expect_forwarded.txt` describes the request body and headers that are expected to be received by the destination server.
+A test defines the clients inputs and expectations:
+- `client.input.method`
+- `client.input.endpoint`
+- `client.input.body`
+- `client.expect-response.status`
+- `client.expect-response.headers`
+- `client.expect-response.body`

-- `response.txt` describes the destination server's response status, headers and body.
+...and optionally, the destination server's outputs and expectations:
-- `expect_response.txt` describes the expected final response from ggproxy including status, headers and body.

->NOTE: If `response.txt` and `expect_forwarded.txt` are both missing then the request is expected to not be forwarded, otherwise both must be present.
+- `destination.expect-forwarded.headers`
+- `destination.expect-forwarded.body`
+- `destination.response.status`
+- `destination.response.headers`
+- `destination.response.body`

 An example test structure: